supr-ai/hle/README.md

 **The new leader on the world's most challenging AI benchmark**

-> **Note**: Individual model scores below are higher than their published benchmarks because we use custom instructions, an agentic loop, web search, and retry when confidence is too low.
+> **Note**: Individual model scores below are higher than their published benchmarks because we use custom instructions, web search, and retry when confidence is too low.
 This causes **all** models to score higher than published results.
 However, relative rankings remain consistent with published results, and Sup AI maintains a significant lead.

 ![Model Accuracy Comparison](metrics.png)

 ## Summary

 [Sup AI](https://sup.ai) has achieved **52.15% accuracy** on [Humanity's Last Exam (HLE)](https://lastexam.ai/), surpassing all individual frontier models and setting a new SOTA on this exceptionally challenging benchmark.
-This result demonstrates that multi-model orchestration can unlock capabilities beyond what any single model achieves alone.
+This result demonstrates that ensemble orchestration can unlock capabilities beyond what any single model achieves alone.

 | Metric | Value |
 |--------|-------|